-Allocation: Avoidance for new major ROWs (linear features such as overhead transmission lines, distribution pipelines, and large non-linear surface disturbing projects (refer to Appendix 6, Glossary), except for designated corridors, which will be open to consideration of new major ROWs in the category of ROW for which the corridor was designated.
+Allocation: Avoidance for new major ROWs (linear features such as overhead transmission lines, distribution pipelines, and large non-linear surface disturbing projects.
+Refer to Appendix 6, Glossary).
+Additionally, PHMA will be buffered by 0.5 miles such that both GHMA and Non-Habitat within the 0.5-mile PHMA buffer will also be Avoidance, unless the same criteria are met as the rest of PHMA.